-Lukaku staying at Inter: I want to win Scudetto again
+Lukaku Staying At Inter: I Want To Win Scudetto Again

 Lukaku, however, has no plans to leave San Siro as he eyes more silverware in Milan after he was named "the best overall" Serie A MVP.

-"I am staying at Inter," Lukaku – who arrived from Manchester United in 2019 – told VTM as Inter reportedly prepare to appoint former Lazio boss Simone Inzaghi.
+"I am staying at Inter," Lukaku – who arrived from Manchester United in 2019 – told VTM as Inter right before former Lazio boss Simone Inzaghi was appointed as Conte's successor.

 "I've already spoken to the man who will become our new coach.
 Maybe I shouldn't say that yet… but it was a very positive conversation.